ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 <a href="snapshots/suggest_features_results_2.png" data-toggle="lightbox"><img src="snapshots/suggest_features_results_2.png" class="img-responsive" /></a>

-If you like one of the suggested features sets better than your current selection, you can replace your selection with the a new set by pressing the **Select Feature Set** button.
+If you like one of the suggested features sets better than your current selection, you can replace your selection with the new set by pressing the **Select Feature Set** button.

 ## Window Leveling {#window}